sirji-ai/sirji/README.md

 All these packages are invoked by Python Adapter Scripts, which are spawned by the extension.

 ## Roadmap
-The [roadmap](https://github.com/orgs/sirji-ai/projects/5/views/1) outlines the key milestones we plan to achieve by May 20th, 2024: Reliability, Extendability, and Accessibility.
+The upcoming [roadmap](https://github.com/orgs/sirji-ai/projects/5/views/1) outlines the plan to achieve Reliability, Extendability, and Accessibility by May 20, 2024.

 ### Reliability Milestone
+**Goal**: Improve Sirji's reliability in solving software problems.

 The VS Code extension has enhanced Sirji's usability, but our extensive testing has identified several issues:
-- Sirji often indicates that it has solved the problem even when it hasn’t fully implemented the expected functionalities.
+- Sirji often indicates that it has solved the problem even when it has not fully implemented the expected functionalities.
 - Unable to debug web errors, Sirji relies on manual error reporting by users.
-- Incorrectly claims tasks like installing MongoDB are "outside of my capability."
+- It incorrectly claims that tasks like installing MongoDB are "outside of my capability."
-- Sometimes installs system-wide packages like Python or creates files outside the designated workspace without user consent.
+- Sometimes, it installs system-wide packages like Python or creates files outside the designated workspace without user consent.

-**Goal:** Improve Sirji's reliability in handling a diverse range of software problems.
+To solve these issues, we have identified the following changes:
+- Introduce a QA Agent and a Code Review Agent.
+- Add workspace and OS awareness along with improved accessibility.
+- Generate more elaborated epics and user stories.

-### Extendability - Custom Recipes and Custom Agents Milestone
+### Extendability - Recipes and Custom Agents Milestone
+**Goal**: Achieve community-driven customization and flexibility to solve a wide range of software problems.

-This milestone enhances Sirji's capabilities by enabling community-driven customization and flexibility:
+This milestone enhances Sirji's capabilities by introducing:
-- **Custom Recipes and Agents:** Enable the community to develop custom recipes, which are guidelines for how agents interact, and to create custom agents.
+- **Recipes and Custom Agents:** Enable the community to develop custom recipes, which are guidelines for how agents interact, and to create custom agents.
-- **Orchestration:** Utilize both standard and user-generated recipes, along with agents' published skills, to manage task assignments and agent invocations.
+- **Orchestration:** Utilize recipes, along with agents' published skills, to manage task assignments and agent invocations.
-- **Agent Flexibility:** Agents can publish their skills and their allowed incoming & outgoing messages.
-Custom agents may be modifications of existing ones or completely new implementations written from scratch.
+- **Agent Extendability:** Agents can publish their skills and the allowed incoming & outgoing messages.
+Custom agents can be modifications of existing ones or completely new implementations written from scratch.

 ### Accessibility Milestone
+**Goal**: Allow users to experience Sirji without an OpenAI account.

+The following are the key highlights:
 - **Account Creation:** Users must create an account on Sirji and will be added to a waitlist.
-- **API Key:** After clearing the waitlist, users receive a Sirji API key necessary for accessing services like LLM Embedding and LLM Inference via proxy APIs.
+- **API Key:** After clearing the waitlist, users receive a Sirji API key, necessary for accessing services like LLM Embedding and LLM Inference via proxy APIs.
 - **Rate Limiting:** Implement rate limits on the number of tokens consumed daily by a single API key.
 - **Feedback System:** Develop a system to collect user feedback.